 authentication-success-message

-This setting defines whether the AuthenticationSuccessMsg messages are output.
-The authentication-success-message element takes attribute enable with value yes or no. The default is yes, meaning that the messages are output and logged.
+This setting defines whether the AuthenticationSuccessMsg message is shown.
+The authentication-success-message element takes the attributes enable and delay.

+Enable can be either yes or no. The default is yes, meaning that the messages are output and logged.